-Here’s the deal … successful marketers, including entrepreneurs and influencers, know their customer avatar (or profile) inside and out.
-On the other side however, we realize most people don’t even know what that means!
+Here’s the deal successful network marketers, entrepreneurs and influencers, know their customer avatar (or profile) inside and out.
+On the other side, however, we realize most people don’t even know what that means!
 Let alone how to create one.

 You’ve likely heard the phrase;